HomeFrance-StartupsInterview with Charles Dilasser - Co-founder and CEO of Teezily

 Our fundamental objective is to make sure our clients receive their high quality products as promptly and efficiently as possible!

 We are lucky enough to have a very international and dynamic team in Paris and across Europe.
 Some team members are responsible for printing, others for customer support and we have several commercial teams in country helping us to find new associations to launch campaigns.
-The team meets once a month to share ideas across teams and among colleagues, in order to develop our business together on both current and prospective projects in a collaborative way.
+The team meets once a month to share ideas across teams and among colleagues, in order to develop our business together, on both current and prospective projects, in a collaborative way.

 We quickly understood that our venture had to reach across Europe, and that simply existing in France would not be enough and wouldn’t match the aspirations we had with Teezily.
 Therefore we began launching English and German versions of the Teezily platform.
-Then Spanish and Italian, and after that, we have developed the site to encompass a Dutch and Portuguese version too.
+Then Spanish and Italian, and after that, we developed the site to encompass a Dutch and Portuguese version too.

 The quality of our platform is paramount, and this serves as our leading vehicle of communication.
-The fact the platform is easy to use really helps us to communicate with clients and campaigners regarding our activities.
+The fact that the platform is easy to use really helps us to communicate with clients and campaigners regarding our activities.
 Additionally, our in-country sales teams are equally a vital link within our marketing strategy.

 Can you tell us about the most successful campaign provided by Teezily until now?